-13.9 Violence at Work (also see the Violence and Aggression at Work Policy)
+14.12 Violence at Work (also see the Violence and Aggression at Work Policy and the Attendance pages online)

 All staff must report to their Line Manager/Headteacher any incident of aggression or violence (or near misses) directed to themselves from any source.
 All incidents of violence will be reported via the County Council's online incident reporting system.